Haxatron/Haxatron/README.md

 I am a open-source security researcher finding and reporting security vulnerabilities affecting various open-source projects

-If you would like me to take a look at you repository, you can contact me at haxatron1@gmail.com with the name of your repository.
+If you would like me to take a look at you repository (for free), you can contact me at haxatron1@gmail.com with the name of your repository.
 Security issues will be reported via [huntr.dev](https://huntr.dev/policy/)

 Factors I take into account when deciding whether to review:

-- Ease of Installation
+- Ease of Installation (Dockerfiles are great!)
-- Number of stars / forks
+- Number of stars / forks (should be 2000+)

 ### My CVEs